bitrise-io/devcenter/_articles/reviews/signing-up-with-email-draft.md

 published: false

 ---
-You can sign up to Bitrise in one step with your email address.
+You can easily sign up to Bitrise in one step with your email address.

 ## Sign up

-1. Add your username, email address and password.
+1. Add your username, email address and password on our [Sign Up](https://app.bitrise.io/users/sign_up) page.

    You must provide a strong password which fulfills the following requirements: